byronwong-dev/byronwong-dev.github.io/src/contents/20220824-strangling-your-tech-debt.md

 Slug: strangling-your-tech-debt-and-squeeze-out-any-usefulness-from-it
 ---

-# Strangling your tech debt and squeeze out any usefulness from it!
+# Strangling your tech debt and squeeze out any usefulness from it !

 When we have a sensible service (big or small) starts failing on you.